aprilyw/writingwithaphasia/static/md/brian.md

 Because part of my skull was now missing, it was really important that I wore a helmet 24 hours a day, 7 days a week.
 It was dangerous if I was not wearing my helmet.
 (I wore it for six weeks before my second major surgery to replace the part of my skull that the doctors had initially removed.)

 ![](/static/img/brian/Helmet.jpg)
-*This is what my helmet looked like.*
+*This is what my helmet looked like.
+I am with my older son, Henry, who was fourteen at the time.*

 Now I had another problem after the first major surgery:  I was mute.
 After I woke up, I was assigned a speech therapist.
 The speech therapist would ask me simple questions.
 My problem was not understanding what the speech therapist asked me; it was that I was mute.
 I could understand what the speech therapist was asking but I could not respond.